-Issues related to grades, sexual harassment, or affirmative action have special officers on campus who will deal with such complaints, if they cannot be resolved at the Department Level.
+Issues related to grades, sexual harassment, or affirmative action have special officers on campus who address such complaints, if they cannot be resolved at the Department Level or involve mandated reporting.
 The current edition of the University of Mississippi's M Book contains additional information about the University's grievance procedures for students.